blacksheep-crm/devpops/README.md

 # Planned for 23.1

-Web Tools: Drilldown from Workspace Dashboard
+Web Tools: Drilldown from Workspace Dashboard (same or different workspace)

 Web Tools: Workflow Editor - Open Business Service (Code and Methods)

 Web Tools: Open Script Editor/Debugger via button

-Web Tools: Bring back Change Records
+Web Tools: Change Records (yep)

 Web Tools: Form (3-Applet View) record navigation

-About View: Show Workspace History/Open in Web Tools
+Application: About View: Show Workspace History/Open in Web Tools

-Quick Navigation for all objects in a workspace
+Web Tools/Application: Quick Navigation for all objects in a workspace

+Application: Open View in new tab for printing

 # What's New in 22.11?